GeekyChirag-030/-THE-ULTIMATE-QUIZZY-/README.md

 Welcome to 'THE ULTIMATE QUIZZY' – your gateway to a thrilling world of computer science and engineering knowledge. 🚀

-Project Summary
+*Project Summary*
 'THE ULTIMATE QUIZZY' is a captivating console-based quiz application built with C programming.
 This project is designed to cater to computer science enthusiasts, whether you're a novice looking to bolster your foundational knowledge or an experienced programmer ready to tackle some challenging questions.

-Key Features:
+*Key Features*

-User Registration and Login: 'THE ULTIMATE QUIZZY' offers a user-friendly registration and login system.
+-> User Registration and Login: 'THE ULTIMATE QUIZZY' offers a user-friendly registration and login system.
 Create an account securely, and sign in to embark on your quiz adventure.

-Domain Selection: Choose your preferred domain of interest, ensuring that the quiz only serves questions related to your selected domain.
+-> Domain Selection: Choose your preferred domain of interest, ensuring that the quiz only serves questions related to your selected domain.

-Randomized Questions: To keep things fresh and exciting, questions are randomly chosen from your chosen domain every time you start a new quiz session.
+-> Randomized Questions: To keep things fresh and exciting, questions are randomly chosen from your chosen domain every time you start a new quiz session.

-Time-Limited Questions: Each question is posed with a time limit, adding an extra layer of excitement.
+-> Time-Limited Questions: Each question is posed with a time limit, adding an extra layer of excitement.
 If you don't respond in time, the question won't impact your score.

-Instant Feedback: After each question, you'll receive immediate feedback on your answer.
+-> Instant Feedback: After each question, you'll receive immediate feedback on your answer.
 Discover if you were correct, your score, and whether you answered within the time limit.

-Comprehensive Coverage: 'THE ULTIMATE QUIZZY' covers a broad range of concepts in computer science, including structures, file handling, pointers, and more, making it an invaluable resource for knowledge seekers.
+-> Comprehensive Coverage: 'THE ULTIMATE QUIZZY' covers a broad range of concepts in computer science, including structures, file handling, pointers, and more, making it an invaluable resource for knowledge seekers.

-User-Friendly Interface: With an intuitive menu-driven interface, navigation and interaction are straightforward and enjoyable.
+-> User-Friendly Interface: With an intuitive menu-driven interface, navigation and interaction are straightforward and enjoyable.

-Additional Features:
+*Additional Features*

-Validation: The project incorporates robust validation mechanisms, ensuring user inputs and interactions are error-free.
+-> Validation: The project incorporates robust validation mechanisms, ensuring user inputs and interactions are error-free.

-User Tracking: The application keeps user profiles and records whether a user is returning or new.
+-> User Tracking: The application keeps user profiles and records whether a user is returning or new.
 This is accomplished through 'Login_Status' and the associated data in 'login_status.csv'.</pre>
 </h4>

 <h1>**A Sequence of Pictures of the Project**</h1>